versatica/JsSIP/BUILDING.md

 ```
 $ grunt grammar
 ```
-And then build JsSIP again by running `grunt`.
+And then build JsSIP again as explained above.